Introduction

 Can I use Rub ‘n Buff on outdoor surfaces?

-Yes, if you apply a suitable sealant after finishing to protect against environmental factors.
+Applying a suitable sealant after finishing will help protect outdoor surfaces from environmental factors.

 How do I remove Rub ‘n Buff if I make a mistake?

-Yes, you can use mineral spirits or rubbing alcohol to gently wipe away the product before it fully dries.
+Mineral spirits or rubbing alcohol can gently wipe away the product before it dries completely.

 What tools are best for applying Rub ‘n Buff?

-Yes, using a soft cloth or your fingers can provide the best control and finish when applying Rub ‘n Buff.
+A soft cloth or your fingers offers great control and a nice finish when applying Rub ‘n Buff.

 How long does Rub ‘n Buff take to dry?

-Typically, Rub ‘n Buff dries to the touch within 15-30 minutes, but it’s best to wait at least 24 hours for a full cure before sealing.
+Rub ‘n Buff usually dries to the touch in 15-30 minutes, but waiting at least 24 hours for a full cure before sealing is recommended.